SoftUni-Internal/interactive-content/EN/01-Inheritance/01-Inheritance.md

 When we create another object of type `Employee` our employee also needs to know its **name and address**.

-That is one of the reasons **Inheritance** exists, instead of creating the same properties for our `Employee` we can `extend` the class `Person` and we will inherit and re-use its properties.
+That is one of the reasons **inheritance** exists, instead of creating the same properties for our `Employee` we can `extend` the class `Person` and we will inherit and re-use its properties.

 Therefore, it is called a **derived** class.